WHY WE NEED CLEAN WATER

 Grading Public Water Supplies of Drinking Water

 The grading system for drinking water is based on a modification of a method developed by the Natural Resources Defense Council (NRDC) to grade drinking water.
 The NRDC grading system evaluates three areas of drinking water: water quality and compliance, source water protection, and right-to-know compliance.
-APCC chose to evaluate water quality and compliance of public water supplies after treatment and before distribution to consumers, the so-called “finished water.”
-This represents the underlying quality of the public water supply before it is distributed to customers, not the quality of the water as it comes out of the tap which can be affected by pipes and plumbing in the distribution system and in homes and businesses.
-APCC chose to evaluate public water supplies in this manner because underlying water quality represents the first line of defense in ensuring safe drinking water supplies and because many water protection measures are aimed at protecting source water quality.
+APCC evaluates water quality and compliance of public water supplies after treatment and before distribution to consumers, the so-called “finished water.”
+This represents the underlying quality of the public water supply before it is distributed to customers, not the quality of the water as it comes out of the tap, which can be affected by pipes and plumbing in the distribution system and in homes and businesses.
+APCC evaluates public water supplies in this manner because underlying water quality represents the first line of defense in ensuring safe drinking water supplies and because many water protection measures are aimed at protecting source water quality.

-To grade public water supplies, APCC uses publicly available Consumer Confidence Reports (CCRs) for the previous year to determine if water quality met existing state and federal drinking water standards (i.e., Maximum Contaminant Levels, or MCLs).
-This year, APCC did a preliminary review of CCRs and decided to apply a revised grading system.
-The original and revised grading systems are described below.
+To grade Cape Cod public water supplies, APCC uses publicly available Consumer Confidence Reports (CCRs) for the previous year to determine if water quality met existing state and federal drinking water standards (i.e., Maximum Contaminant Levels, or MCLs).

-Original grading system used in 2019 and 2020 State of the Waters: If a public water supply met all existing state and federal drinking water standards, it was graded as “Excellent” if not, it was graded as “Poor.”
-In the 2019 report on 2018 CCRs and the 2020 report on 2019 CCRs, all public water suppliers met all existing state and federal drinking water standards.
-Resulting grades were all “Excellent”.
+In the 2019 and 2020 State of the Waters report, APCC applied a two-level grading system based on whether public water supplies met all existing state and federal drinking water standards were met in the previous year.
+If a public water supply met all existing state and federal drinking water standards, it was graded as “Excellent”; if not, it was graded as “Poor.”
+In the 2019 and 2020 reports, all public water suppliers met all existing state and federal drinking water standards.
+Resulting grades were all “Excellent.”

-Excellent: Public water supply met all existing state and federal health and reporting standards (unchanged).
+Excellent: In 2021, finish water met all existing state and federal health and reporting standards.

-Good: Public water supply had one or more exceedance of total coliform MCL and/or no more than one violation of an existing state and/or federal standard that posed a risk to public health and that violation was neither chronic nor repeated.
+Good: In 2021, finish water had one or more exceedances of the Total Coliform MCL and/or no more than one violation of an existing state or federal standard that posed a risk to public health and that violation was neither chronic nor repeated.

-Poor: Public water supply had two or more violations of an existing state and/or federal standard that posed a risk to public health or a violation that was repeated or persisted through more than one sampling round.
+Poor: In 2021, finish water had violations of two or more existing state and/or federal standards that posed a risk to public health or a violation that was repeated or persisted through more than one sampling round.

 SOURCES OF DATA